krair/cloud-tools/backups/README.md

 For now the script is set to only use docker secrets stored in *_FILE environment variables.
 I plan to add more flexibility to this soon.

-For now the script only supports MariaDB (MySQL) and PostgreSQL databases.
+For now the script only supports MariaDB (MySQL), PostgreSQL and mongodb databases.
 They must be set manually in the **docker_databases** file.
 - For MariaDB or MySQL, use "mysql" as the Db-type
 - For PostgreSQL, use "pgsql" as the Db-type
+- For MongoDB, use "mongo"as the Db-type

 ## Usage